supertestnet/node_faker/README.md

 For getblockheader, these additional caveats apply: chainwork is always unknown, and the "difficulty" number does not match the difficulty number provided by bitcoin core, and I don't know why.

-For gettxout, this app will throw an error if you set the `include_mempool` parameter, because I haven't modified the app yet to display proper values when a utxo is only created in the mempool and isn't confirmed yet

 For getrawtransaction, these additional caveats apply: verbosity cannot be set to 2 or higher, and if a blockhash is passed as a third parameter, it is always ignored

 # Next steps
-- Allow setting the `include_mempool` parameter in gettxout
 - Allow setting verbosity to 2 or higher in getrawtransaction
 - Implement sendrawtransaction ( allowhighfees )
 - Implement estimatefee nblocks